TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Connect To PC/README.md

 ### Drivers Required?
 What if the computer simply *ignores* a connected development board (or *external programmer*) and *does not assign a COM Port* to it?

-That's a *show stopper*.
-Without a *COM Port*, you *cannot communicate* with the board.
-Period.
-You need to solve this issue first before you can proceed with anything else.

-The good thing: this is solely an issue between your computer and the *USB-to-Serial* chip.
+This is solely an issue between your computer and the *USB-to-Serial* chip.
 There is nothing else involved, especially no configurations or settings in your *IDE*.

 #### Ruling Out Physical Problems